seanhig/spa-stack/README.md

 - Apache Flink / Iceberg integration for near real-time Serde based Data Lake updates
 - Containerization and Orchestration

-> It also provides scaffolding and example code to bootstrap real world initiatives, and serves as a set of notes, as there are a lot of complex moving parts - ever evolving and changing.
+> It also provides scaffolding and example code to bootstrap real world initiatives, and serves as a set of notes for what are a lot of complex moving parts - ever evolving and changing.

 ## Setup